ccallawa/alyvix_doc/getting_started.rst

 Each subsequent example builds on the previous example, so it is important to try them in order.

-Once you've walked through the steps for all the examples below, you'll have a pretty good idea of how the Alyvix interface works.
+Walking through the steps of the examples below will give you a pretty good idea of how the Alyvix interface works.

 .. rst-class:: bignums-xxl

-#. :ref:`Check that Alyvix is working <getting_started_example_test>` with a minimal test

-   .. * Show Python and Alyvix are working at the command prompt with ``--version``

-   * Launch Alyvix Designer from the command prompt with no arguments and exit

 #.
-Open the Windows :ref:`Start Menu <getting_started_example_start>` with Alyvix Designer and
+Open the Windows :ref:`Start Menu <getting_started_example_start>` with Alyvix Editor
-   Alyvix Robot

    * Build a simple test case that looks for and clicks on the Windows Start button
    * Run the test case, so that Alyvix actually opens the Window Start Menu

 #.
 Open the :ref:`Start Menu, then the Settings app <getting_started_example_settings>` as two
-   separate Designer test cases
+   separate test cases

    * Build two separate test cases, where the second depends on the results of the first
    * Join them together to create a combined action